Logo Voyage

 Money

-Kerala has one of the excellent banking systems in India, thus cards (both debit, credit and cash cards) are widely accepted in almost all towns and cities.
+In Kerala, debit, credit and cash cards are widely accepted in almost all towns and cities.
 Banks, money exchange facilities and ATMs are widespread.
-Traveller's Cheques are accepted in almost all banks.
+Traveller's cheques are accepted in almost all banks.
 Credit and local debit cards are widely accepted in towns.
 Rural areas traditionally have a cash-based society, though credit/debit cards are widely accepted in tourist-oriented villages and areas.
-Foreign debit cards are not accepted, though foreign credit cards are accepted in almost all places.
-There is a cash limit that can be drawn per day of ₹10,000 when drawn from ATMs.
-A surcharge of ₹50 is charged for transactions beyond first ten transactions in a month.
-Foreign currency can be converted into Indian rupees (₹) at any authorised money changers or nationalised banks up to ₹50,000 in value (in one transaction) and any amount above this, requires a bank account and Indian PAN Card.
-Foreign currencies are not accepted anywhere in Kerala, except in airports and authorised money exchange centers (available at all cities across Kerala).
+Foreign debit cards are not accepted, though foreign credit cards are accepted almost everywhere.
+The cash limit that can be drawn per day is ₹10,000 when drawn from ATMs.
+A surcharge of ₹50 is charged for transactions beyond the first ten transactions in a month.
+Foreign currency can be converted into Indian rupees (₹) at any authorised money changers or nationalised banks up to ₹50,000 in value per transaction and any amount above this requires a bank account and Indian PAN Card.
+Foreign currencies are not accepted anywhere in Kerala, except in airports and authorised money exchange centers (available in all cities).

 Banking

-The largest Kerala bank is Federal Bank with its headquarters in Aluva, Kochi, with wide range of branches across the state.
+The largest Kerala bank is Federal Bank with its headquarters in Aluva, Kochi, with branches across the state.
 Major Kerala banks include, State Bank of Travancore, South Indian Bank, Catholic Syrian Bank, and Dhanalakshmi bank, apart from almost all national bank brands.
-International banks such as HSBC, Standard Chartered and Citibank operate mainly in Kochi and Thiruvananthapuram.
+International banks such as HSBC, Standard Chartered and Citibank mainly operate in Kochi and Thiruvananthapuram.

 Tipping

-Service charges are common in hotels and restaurants which will be normally included in your bill (standard is 10%, which varies depending upon the status and rankings, but not beyond 15%).
-In addition to this, tipping is common everywhere and its a social norm to pay tip in hotels and restaurants, normally ₹10-20.
-In larger five star hotels or similar large restaurants, the tipping norm is normally 10% or 12% of your bill value.
-No tip is given for auto or taxi drivers, though over-night taxi drivers have to be pay bata (official tip) which shall be charged separately in your taxi bill.
+Service charges are common in hotels and restaurants which will be normally included in the bill (the standard is 10%, which varies depending upon the status and rankings, but not beyond 15%).
+Additionally, tipping is common everywhere and it's a social norm to tip in hotels and restaurants, normally ₹10-20.
+In larger five-star hotels or similar large restaurants, the tipping norm is normally 10% or 12% of the bill value.
+No tip is given for auto or taxi drivers, though over-night taxi drivers have to be pay bata (official tip) which shall be charged separately in the taxi bill.

 Costs

 Budget tourists normally require ₹1,000 per day for a decent stay including food.
 A day may include patronage of ordinary restaurants or road-side hawkers (called Thattukadas) for their food which costs less than ₹40.
-Middle class tourists can expect daily expenses to keep around ₹1,400-₹2,000 per day with a stay in pretty good hotel and for food in standard restaurants.
-For those willing to spare no expense, Kerala is a destination that costs normally beyond ₹4,000.
+Mid-range tourists can expect daily expenses of ₹1,400-₹2,000 per day with a stay in moderate hotel and for food in standard restaurants.
+To luxuriate, Kerala normally costs beyond ₹4,000.

 Shopping

 Shopping is a national hobby in Kerala, with vast options in all metropolitan areas.
-The best time to shop is during the Onam or Christmas seasons.
-One can find amazing discounts, that might make you "mad" with capitalistic zeal.
+The best time to shop is during the Onam or Christmas seasons, when there are deep discounts.
 The best shopping during Onam are white goods and electronics, whereas apparel and jewellery are discounted more during Christmas.
-It is possible to get discounts on many items in these seasons.
+Many items are discounted in these seasons.

 Most of the leading foreign brands and products are available (from apparel to automobiles) across Kerala.
-Apart from regular shopping, consider the following for made in Kerala items.
+Consider the following for made in Kerala items.

 Souvenirs